phinehas2020/life-allstac/README.md

-# Life. - Community Photo Sharing Platform
+# Life.Allstac - Community Photo Sharing Platform

-A modern photo and video sharing platform for your church/community with a sophisticated photographer rating system.
+A modern photo and video sharing platform for your church/community that combines Instagram-style social features with Unsplash-like free downloads.

 ## Features